 It’s under control

 As with any regulation, certification, law change or requirement required for any region or state that SafeZone operates in.
-We will be work with local government, notifying bodies or industry bodies to ensure that SafeZone is certificated and tested for use.
+We will be working with local government, notifying bodies or industry bodies to ensure that SafeZone is certificated and tested for use.
 We are in close talks with local government and the bodies who are helping to set the standards for the UK.
 At this time the Cunningham Management team would like to assure customers that there will be no impact on their business due to the Brexit negotiations and talks.
 We’re doing everything within our power to ensure that we are as prepared as possible.
 In the unlikely event that something should arise from Government with regards to the legislation.
 We would like to ensure our current customers and new customers that we are working quickly and effectively to ensure no impact happens to business.